anilkulkarnistk/ssim/README.md

 Warning: This is still in alpha and can undergo breaking changes.

+## Overview

+This parser is designed to handle the Standard Schedules Information Manual (SSIM) file format, widely used in the aviation industry to manage and exchange airline schedule data.

 ## Record Types

 SSIM consists of 5 different binary `Record Types` -